Oregon State Women's Soccer: Taking a Look at 2025's Forwards

 Oregon State Women's Soccer Releases 2025 Schedule

-That would be Carly Carraher, who finished the 2024 campaign with 3 goals and 2 assists.
+That would be Carly Carraher, who finished the 2024 campaign with three goals and two assists.
 With the departure of Martinez and midfielder Valerie Tobias, Carraher is the Beavers best returning goal scorer, and will probably be asked to shoulder much of the offense as the season gets started.

 Who she takes the field with will be a contest sorted out in training camp, but there's a few names that jump out.
 The first is Lindsey Antonson.
 In 2023 Antonson saw the field quite a bit as a sophomore, starting in eight games and scoring her first goal as a Beaver, but an injury robbed her of the entire 2024 season.
 If her health is at 100%, headed into 2025, she should be able to take on a big role.